Spring break staycations

 Vanderbilt Mansion National Historic Site

-Tour the grounds and formal gardens for free or take part in tours inside the mansion at $10 per person (children 15 and under are $1).
-Picnic on the lawn and take in the spectacular views or hike the trail along the river.
-For more information visit their website or call
+Tour the grounds and formal gardens or take part in tours inside the mansion at $10 per person (children 15 and under are free).

 Another great place to go located only eight minutes away by car from the Vanderbilt Mansion is the Franklin D. Roosevelt Presidential Library & Museum.